Launch Outlook in Safe Mode with Outlook Shortcut

-Using safe mode to launch the outlook halted due to functionality errors will help to disable all outlook add-ins of software and launch the application with default features.
-Hence, opening outlook in safe mode can help to fix various errors.
-Here is how to open outlook powered by Microsoft Office from a desktop shortcut.
+Using safe mode to launch Outlook due to functionality errors will help to disable all Outlook add-ins of software and launch the application with default features.
+Hence, opening Outlook in safe mode can help to fix various errors.
+Here is how to open Outlook powered by Microsoft Office from a desktop shortcut.

 Step 1: Click and press hold the Ctrl key from the keyboard and navigate to the outlook shortcut from the main menu.

 Step 2: Click the application shortcut and yes in the warning dialogue pop-up to run outlook in safe mode.